pkostic-dev/pkostic-dev/README.md

 :newspaper: I am currently [looking for an internship](https://www.linkedin.com/in/predrag-kostic/) in game development, programming, anything accessibility-related !
 :headphones: Working on a [audio-only game](https://github.com/pkostic-dev/game-wraith-hunter) for Android using [Godot](https://godotengine.org/) !
-:space_invader: Working on a secret freelance game project for a company.
+:space_invader: Working on a secret freelance game project for a company, also [Godot](https://godotengine.org/).

 ## Previous education